$\mathbb{A}^1$-homotopy theory of log schemes: Construction of SH

 \section{Construction of \texorpdfstring{$\SH$}{SH}}

-After explaining the notation on $\infty$-categories in Subsection \ref{notation}, we review the construction of $\logSH$ in Subsection \ref{review}.
-We study basic properties of vertical boundaries in Subsection \ref{vertical_boundaries}.
+After explaining several topologies on fs log schemes in \S \ref{topology}, we review the construction of $\logSH$ in \S \ref{review}.
+We study basic properties of vertical boundaries in \S \ref{vertical_boundaries}.
 The notion of vertical boundaries will play an important role throughout this paper.
 We also define a class of morphisms $\ver$, which we will often invert.

-The purpose of Subsection \ref{removing} is to show that for $S\in \Sch$, if we invert $\A^1$ in $\logSH(S)$, then $\ver$ is inverted too.
-In Subsection \ref{vertical_localizations}, we construct $\SH(S)$ for any $S\in \lSch$.
+The purpose of \S \ref{removing} is to show that for $S\in \Sch$, if we invert $\A^1$ in $\logSH(S)$, then $\ver$ is inverted too.
+In \S \ref{vertical_localizations}, we construct $\SH(S)$ for any $S\in \lSch$.
 We also show that our $\SH(S)$ is equivalent to the original construction of Morel-Voevodsky if $S\in \Sch$.
 The proof is done by giving an explicit description of the localization functor $L_{ver}$.
-Furthermore, for $S\in \Sch$, we give an equivalence
+Furthermore, for $S\in \Sch$, we give an equivalence of $\infty$-categories